-The planned three-year study (2019-2021) will use a methodology employed in several prior studies with LEAs, achieving high response rates.
-We will first collect mail survey data from a national sample of 3,000 agencies on hate crime investigations occurring in calendar year 2018.
-We will follow the mail surveys with in-depth telephone interviews with investigators and prosecutors on a nationally representative sample of cases (1,500).
+The three-year study (2019-2021) used a methodology employed in several prior studies with LEAs, achieving high response rates.
+We collected mail survey data from a national sample of 3,000 agencies on hate crime investigations occurring in calendar year 2018.
+We followed the mail surveys with in-depth telephone interviews with investigators and prosecutors on a nationally representative sample of cases (1,500).

 This study is funded by the National Institute of Justice (NIJ) (2018-MU-MU-0029) https://nij.ojp.gov/funding/awards/2018-mu-mu-0029